indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_rust_cargo_source_checkouts.rst

 The ``pyembed`` crate provides the bulk of the run-time functionality for binaries embedding Python interpreters.
-Because the crate needs to consult with a Python interpreter at build time and link against it and because it needs to exchange state with PyOxidizer, its build configuration is...
+Because the crate needs to consult with a Python interpreter at build time and link against it, its build configuration can be fragile.
-*special*.

 .. important::

    Almost all workspace build failures are somehow related to the ``pyembed`` crate.

-The ``pyembed`` crate defines various *features* to control how it is built.
-See :ref:`pyembed_crate_configuration` for details.

 In its default configuration, a Python 3.9 executable needs to be found on ``PATH``.
 If said executable can't be found, you'll get a